Colorado Lotto winner isn't changing a thing

 “Give me my horse and give me my para-glider and I’m happy,” he said.

-Another possibility is a trip to Crestone, Colo., to visit a spiritual retreat where he’s gone in the past, Stout said.
+Another possibility is a trip to Crestone, Colorado to visit a spiritual retreat where he’s gone in the past, Stout said.

 "I have a slight Buddhist background.”